daronphang/coding_resources/javascript/async_await.md

     };
 };
 ```

+## Async/Await vs Promises:
+- Await is used for calling an async function and waits for it to resolve or reject (blocks execution code).
+-

 ## Other Promise Combinators:
 ```
 Promise.all()           Constructor which takes an array of promises and runs them in parallel.